 It doesn’t get any more classic than this Georgian-style beautiful red door with red brick.
 That definitely looks to be Benjamin Moore Heritage red.
 It’s the perfect “red door” red.
 For more beautiful front door colors, please check out this post.

 Some of the dirt was brought in by rail cars from neighboring towns.

-Above shows the Back Bay, which was also called the “receiving station.”
-But it became quite a cesspool and source of stench.
+The above shows the Back Bay, which was also called the “receiving station.”
+But it became quite a cesspool and source of the stench.
 Can you imagine?
 It was believed that these foul smells lead to disease.
 And, in 1853, the filling in of Back Bay began.